Anxiety in children: All the facts you need to know

-With school back in full swing, your kids might experience nervousness or worry over upcoming tests, sports tryouts or social events, but a perceived case of the butterflies might be something more serious if it persists or prevents a child from enjoying life.
+With school in session, your kids might experience nervousness or worry over upcoming tests, sports tryouts or social events, but a perceived case of the butterflies might be something more serious if it persists or prevents a child from enjoying life.
 In these cases, you might have detected childhood anxiety.

 Anxiety is actually the most common psychiatric problem affecting children and adolescents, but not the most common one seen in psychiatric clinics, says Margaret Benningfield, M.D., who specializes in anxiety disorders with Vanderbilt Behavioral Health.

 Does your child have anxiety?

 “The main thing that distinguishes normal nervousness or being shy from an anxiety disorder is when fears or worries get in the way of a child’s ability to function,” Benningfield explains.
 “For example, when kids start to have symptoms that cause them to avoid school or social activities, these are signs that treatment may be needed.”

 Anxiety is a broad term, but the most common types of anxiety disorders in young people are separation anxiety, social anxiety and specific phobias.
 “The prevalence of different anxiety disorders differs with the age of the child,” Benningfield says.

 How should you seek help for your child?